se-edu/se-book/modeling/modelingASolution/basic/text.md

 Note that the behavior of the `Minefield` constructor has been abstracted away.
 It can be designed at a later stage.

-Given below are the interactions between the player and the Text UI for the whole game.
+Given below are the interactions between the player and the `TextUi` for the whole game.

 <box>